Suverent-Shiro/ProjectPrototype/README-EN.md

   - [AutoPickup](https://www.spigotmc.org/resources/autopickup-1-21-support.70157/) 1.4.4-SNAPSHOT \ BUTTERFIELD8
   - [AutomaticBroadcast](https://www.spigotmc.org/resources/automaticbroadcast-%C2%BB-placeholderapi-support-1-16-1-21.83455/) 1.6.0 \ Pandaaa

-*I do not own any of the plugins, they're owned by their own authors.
-There is no plugins in this repo, you must download them manually.*
+*I do not own the plugins listed above.
+They are the property of their authors.
+The plugins are not included in the Project: Prototype repository; only their configurations are here.*

 </details>

 <!----------------------------------------------------------------------------->

-## Plugins and their authors
+## 📋Plugins included in Project: Prototype and their authors
-- List conatining all plugins that are or where used in Project: Prototype
+- A list containing all plugins that are or have been used in Project: Prototype
   - [WorldGuard](https://dev.bukkit.org/projects/worldguard) \ *?*
   - [WorldGuardExtraFlags](https://www.spigotmc.org/resources/worldguard-extra-flags.4823/) \ isokissa3
   - [WorldEdit](https://dev.bukkit.org/projects/worldedit) \ EngineHub